lyrahgames/gnome-extension-glasa/README.md

     cd gnome-extension-glasa
     make

-Press `Alt+F2` and type `r` to restart the Gnome shell if you are running on X11.
+On X11, press `Alt+F2` and type `r` to restart the GNOME shell.
-In the case you are running on Wayland log out and in again.
+On Wayland, log out and in again.
 Afterwards enable the extension.

     make enable

 You should now be able to see the eyes icon appear in the panel.
-Otherwise, restart the Gnome shell again by pressing `Alt+F2` and typing `r`.
+Otherwise, restart the GNOME shell again by pressing `Alt+F2` and typing `r`.

 You can disable the extension as follows.